cayeborreo/spunky-potato/content/posts/20190811 - How close are we to UHC.md

 I got to ask this in the Q&A session, and here are the answers I got:

 1. DOH has these 3- and 6-year checkpoints.
-I'm still looking for that document which I most likely think is a health agenda of some sort, but no luck (would appreciate if someone could <a href="https://twitter.com/intent/tweet?text=@mcborreo" target="_blank">point me</a> to the right direction).
+I'm still looking for that document which I most likely think is a health agenda of some sort, but no luck (would appreciate if someone could <a href="https://twitter.com/intent/tweet?text=@mcborreo" target="_blank" rel="noopener">point me</a> to the right direction).
 2. The 107-page [implementing rules and regulations](https://www.doh.gov.ph/sites/default/files/health_magazine/UHC-IRR-Draft.pdf) document is already drafted and just waiting for release.
 3. [UHC will start to be piloted](https://news.mb.com.ph/2019/04/08/31-pilot-areas-for-implementation-of-universal-health-care-to-be-identified-by-doh/) in various implementation sites which DOH has cherry-picked.
 4. (Because I mentioned I'm a pharmacist in IT) Technical working groups are currently meeting regularly, and they're comprised of professionals from the three main stakeholders (DOH, PhilHealth and LGUs), and from a wide variety of disciplines.
 And I quote this coming from a DOH official: